denten-books/plain-text/main.md

-The philosopher Nelson Goodman (the man responsible for bringing the digital conversation into the realm of aesthetic theory in the analytic tradition) makes a further distinction in maintaining that a digital system must be more than merely "discontinuous," but also "differentiated throughout."
+The philosopher Nelson Goodman (the man responsible for bringing the digital conversation into the realm of aesthetic theory in the analytic tradition) makes a further distinction in maintaining that digital systems must be more than merely "discontinuous," but also "differentiated throughout."
 By contrast, analog systems are "dense" and "undifferentiated to the extreme [@goodman_languages_1968, 159-164]."
 Written language and music notation, by